meryemaltintas/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 # Problem 2
 🚀 Escape Velocities and Cosmic Velocities

 🧭 Motivation

 Understanding escape velocity is crucial for space missions.
 It's the minimum speed needed to break free from a planet's gravitational pull.
 Expanding on this idea, the first, second, and third cosmic velocities define thresholds in space travel:

-Reaching orbit
+1-Reaching orbit

-Escaping a planet
+2-Escaping a planet

-Escaping the Solar System
+3- the Solar System

 These are key concepts in satellite launches, Moon/Mars missions, and interstellar probes.

 🧠 Definitions

 1️⃣ First Cosmic Velocity
 Meaning: Minimum speed to enter a circular orbit close to the surface of a planet.